thebushschool/cpjava/impromptu_quiz_assignment.md

 1. Add the 50th Ball also to the same ballArray calling the OddBall() constructor outside the loop.
 1. Leave the draw() function, empty for now.
 You will update it later.
 1. Add a new tab called Ball and write Java code for class Ball here
-1. Add xPos, yPos, xSz, ySz, bCol, bLife member variables to store x & y positions, x $ y sizes, color and a integer indicating Lifetime left for the Ball.
+1. Add xPos, yPos, xSz, ySz, bCol, bSpeed, bLife member variables to store x & y positions, x $ y sizes, color, speed and a integer indicating Lifetime left for the Ball.
-1. Add a no argument constructor and initialize all variables with random xPos & yPos values inside the canvas width and height, xSz & ySz to be 20 pixels, bLife of 500 and a random color.
+1. Add a no argument constructor and initialize all variables with random xPos & yPos values inside the canvas width and height, xSz & ySz to be 20 pixels, random speed between 1 and 3, bLife of 500 and a random color.
 1. Add a member function show() displaying the array of balls on the cavas as ellipses with xPos, yPos, xSz, Yz, filled with the color of the ball.
 1. Add a member function update() to move all the balls, incrementing its current x position by 1 pixel to the right.
 Keep y position the same as it was when initialized.
 Make ball enter left side of canvas when it leaves the right side of canvas.
 Also Decrement the bLife - its lifetime - by 1.
 1. Add a new tab called OddBall and write Java code for class OddBall using the "extend" keword to inherit from Ball